harness/developer-hub/docs/service-reliability-management/monitored-service/health-source/loki.md

 2. Enter a name for the query and then select **Submit**.

-   The query that you added gets listed under **Logs Group**.
+   The query that you added is listed under **Logs Group**.
 The query specification and mapping settings are displayed.
    These settings help you retrieve the desired logs from the Grafana Loki platform and map them to the Harness service.

 #### Define a query

-1. In the **Query** field, enter a log query and select **Run Query** to execute it.
+1. In the **Query** field, enter a log query, and select **Run Query** to execute it.

     A sample record in the **Records** field.
 This helps you confirm the accuracy of the query you've constructed.